Rep. Karen Bass called top member of Communist Party USA a ‘friend and mentor’ in eulogy: report

 In that interview, she also called the Castro regime "very troubling."

-Fox News' Adam Shaw and the Associated Press contributed to this report
+Fox News' Adam Shaw, Andrew O'Reilly and the Associated Press contributed to this report